Hack-with-Github/Awesome-Hacking/contributing.md

 ##Contribution Guidelines

-`Please follow the below instrcutions for contributions.`
+`Please follow the below instructions for contributions.`

 This resource was made by developers and hackers alike!
 We appreciate and recognize all [contributors](#contributors).